 But what if I were to tell you that religious discussions are not quite as taboo as you might think.

 That, in fact, it is legal to teach about religion in the public school as long as you do it in an academic matter and don’t try to convert your students.
-And that those legal, academic conversations may open doors for God to work in ways we never imagined.
+And that those legal, academic conversations may open doors for God to work in students’ lives in ways we never imagined.
 (We talk more about how small conversations can impact students for eternity in this post here.)

 Today I’m speaking with Finn Laursen, director of CEAI, about what is and isn’t legal for Christian teachers in the public school, and you may be surprised to discover just how much freedom you actually have.

 I strongly encourage you to listen to the complete interview, as Finn gives so many wonderful examples that I don’t have space to include in this written summary.
 Listen here or download for later:

 Disclaimer: Neither I nor my guest Finn Laursen are legal professionals, and although we are discussing legal matters, this is NOT intended as professional legal advice.
 If you need legal advice, please seek a legal professional for help.